 During the First World War, he stood out for his anti-German political cartoons, that were published in De Telegraaf, and in Britain in The Daily Mail.
 These cartoons were feared in the neutral Netherlands, but earned international praise, among others from the presidents of France and the United States.
 He was also hired by Hearst in the US, and his drawings were used as so-called stiffeners in cigarette packs, that came back to Europe with the US soldiers.
 In England, poet William Dowsing made a book of war cartoon sonnets based on Raemaeker's work, and his work was adapted to "tableaux vivants" by the British nobility.

 Illustrations for a book about tuberculosis in 1927

 ('Gezondheid is de Grootste Schat')

 The University of Glasgow granted him an honorary doctorate for his work during the war in 1924.
 He later went to work in Brussels, where he promoted the unity of Europe in many sketches and drawings.
 By the end of 1933, Raemaekers started drawing the daily one-panel text comic 'Flippie Flink' in De Telegraaf, based on rhymes by Clinge Doorenbos.
-He drew the first 1414 episodes, after which the comic was taken over by another artist.
-Within two years, this comic had become so popular it was made into a musical for children.
+1414 episodes were published between 4 November 1933 and 25 June 1938, but from October 1934, much of the artwork was handled by Raemaekers' son, Robert Louis Raemaekers Jr. Within two years, this comic had become so popular it was made into a musical for children.
 Raemaekers fled to the United States shortly before the start of the Second World War and remained there until 1946, when he returned to Brussels.
 He returned to the Netherlands in 1953, where he passed away in Scheveningen in 1956.

 More about the 'Flippie Flink' play